 ★ How should I maintain my rug?

 You will find care and cleaning advice on each product page here at kidsconcept.com.
 But here are a few tips.
-Vacuum and rotate the rug regularly to get an even wear and tear.
-Use a floor nozzle, and not a rotating brush, when vacuuming.
+Vacuum and rotate the rug regularly to get even wear and tear.
+Use a floor nozzle and not a rotating brush when vacuuming.
 Feel free to air the carpet often to remove mites and dust.
-Try not to expose the carpet to direct sunlight.
-Remove stains as soon as possible for best effect.
+Try not to expose the rug to direct sunlight.
+Remove stains as soon as possible for the best effect.
 You can remove dry stains immediately by gently scraping towards the centre of the stain and vacuuming up the residue.
 If the stain is wet, you can soak it up with a paper towel or a white, damp cloth with a mild detergent.
 Do not rub the paper, just press down against the stain and then allow the rug to dry.
-If you have a small rug, you can use the hand wash program with cold water and mild detergent.
+You can use the hand wash program with cold water and mild detergent if you have a small rug.
 If you have a larger rug, you can hand wash it in, for example, your bathtub.
 For extra heavy stains, you may be required to get them professionally washed.
-After washing, the rug can shrink 5-8 % and colours can be slightly matted.
+After washing, the rug can shrink 5-8 %, and colours can be slightly matted.

 ★ What type of wood do you use in your products?

 We use different types of wood, such as MDF, Schima, Pinewood, Plywood, Rubberwood, Beechwood, Poplar wood.
-What we use depends partly on the appearance but above all on the fact that it should be safe to play with.
-We have a flowchart at several of our manufactures that shows where they buy the wood and where the trees come from.
+What we use depends partly on the appearance, but above all, it should be safe to play with.
+We have a flowchart at several manufacturers that show where they buy the wood and where the trees come from.
 This is important for us and the planet.
 The goal is to have a flowchart in all our factories as soon as possible.

 ★ Where are your products manufactured?

 We manufacture most of our products in Asia but also in Europe.
-We work with around twenty fantastic factories around the world that we visit continuously.
-It is important for us to check that all factories and suppliers follow the rules, environmental laws and work requirements.
+We work with around twenty fantastic factories worldwide that we visit continuously.
+It is crucial for us to check that all factories and suppliers follow the rules, environmental laws and work requirements.

 ★ How does the supplier know how to comply with the laws?